-The Act does not define ‘reasonable excuse’ but s2(7) excludes deliberate destruction or disposal from amounting to a reasonable excuse for non-possession at interview, unless it was beyond the control of the entrant or for a reasonable cause.
+The Act does not define ‘reasonable excuse’ but section 2(7) excludes deliberate destruction or disposal from amounting to a reasonable excuse for non-possession at interview, unless it was beyond the control of the entrant or for a reasonable cause.
 Reasonable cause does not include delaying the handling or resolution of a claim or application, increasing its chances of success, or complying with the instructions or advice of a facilitator (agent), unless it is unreasonable to expect non-compliance with the instructions or advice.

 The CPS is reliant upon Immigration Enforcement for information relevant to an assessment of whether a section 2 defence might apply.
-In cases where a suspect makes an assertion that an agent told him to destroy or hand over his passport, this should be scrutinised by investigators.
+In cases where a suspect makes an assertion that an agent told him to destroy or hand over their passport, this should be scrutinised by investigators.

 Interpretation of the section 2 defences

-- The person is unable to obtain a genuine travel document because of the political situation or lack of issuing facilities in the country of origin.
+- The person is unable to obtain a genuine travel document because of the political situation or lack of issuing facilities in the country of origin

-- The genuine travel document is stolen or destroyed en route, or in the UK, through no fault of the applicant.
+- The genuine travel document is stolen or destroyed en route, or in the UK, through no fault of the applicant

 Refugee cases where the section 2 defence does not apply

-In refugee cases where the s2 defences do not apply, prosecutors should apply the approach to charging decisions set out in the section on the Public Interest below.
+In refugee cases where the section 2 defences do not apply, prosecutors should apply the approach to charging decisions set out in the section on the Public Interest below.
 This will ensure that the purposive and humanitarian aims of the Refugee Convention are borne in mind when considering the public interest.